janwilmake/blog/2018/the-expo-edge.md

 date: 2018-03-06
 modified_at: 2019-03-25
 tags: [expo, react-native, programming, devops, dx]
+description: A comprehensive comparison of Expo versus bare React Native and ExpoKit, outlining advantages like build automation and OTA updates, and disadvantages including app size constraints.
 ---

 # The Expo Edge - why you should choose Expo over bare React Native